Overview

 Takepaymentsplus’ terminal prints paper receipts from the top side.

 Takepayments also has some Ingenico card machines for a fixed till point (Countertop), carrying around on premises (Portable) or using independently on the go (Mobile).
-They have faded in popularity and are only preferred in some circumstances.
+Most of them have faded in popularity and are only preferred in some circumstances, except for the high-performing Axium DX8000, another smart POS terminal as advanced as the PAX model.

 Takepaymentsplus includes access to an online Web Portal where you can create sales reports.